An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

-We pre-learned two sparsifying transform matrices of size $R_{\textup{ST}}^2 = 64^2$ with ten slices (same slices as used in training BCD-Nets) of true water and bone images of the XCAT phantom, using the suggested algorithm and parameter set (including number of iterations, regularization parameters, transform initialization, etc.) in~\cite{li2018image}.
+We pre-learned two sparsifying transform matrices of size $R_{\textup{ST}}^2 = 64^2$ with ten slices (same slices as used in training BCD-Net-sCNNs) of true water and bone images of the XCAT phantom, using the suggested algorithm and parameter set (including number of iterations, regularization parameters, transform initialization, etc.) in the original paper~\cite{li2018image}.
 We initialized DECT-ST using decomposed images obtained by DECT-EP method.
-We tuned the parameters \{$\beta_1,\,\beta_2,\,\gamma_1,\,\gamma_2$\} to achieve the best image quality and decomposition accuracy: we set them as $\{50,\,70,\,0.03,\,0.04\}$ for XCAT phantom, and $\{150,\,200,\,0.012,\,0.024\}$ for patient head data.
+We tuned the parameters \{$\beta_1,\,\beta_2,\,\gamma_1,\,\gamma_2$\} and set them as $\{50,\,70,\,0.03,\,0.04\}$ for XCAT phantom, and $\{150,\,200,\,0.012,\,0.024\}$ for patient head data.